Cray-HPE/docs-csm/upgrade/prepare_for_upgrade.md

         No active sessions exist.
 It is safe to proceed with the shutdown procedure.
         ```

-        If active sessions are running, then either wait for them to complete or shut down, cancel, or delete them.
+        If active sessions are running, then either wait for them to complete, or shut down, cancel, or
+        delete them.

     1. Coordinate with the site to prevent new sessions from starting in these services.